siamak-amo/dot.scripts/scripts/README.md

   ```
   add `-s` and `2>/dev/null` to only get working links (simple link in each line)

 * Bash_V2rayCollector
-  this script downloads v2ray config links from several telegram channels.
+  This script downloads v2ray config links from several telegram channels.
   you need to use another proxy if telegram is blocked in your region:
   `HTTP_PROXY="IP:port" Bash_V2rayCollector >> links`
   and then you may kill the current proxy and use the `v2test` script to generate JSON config files.

+### Others
-there are other tiny simple scripts not documented here (mostly because of their simplicity and limited usage)
+There are some other tiny simple scripts not documented here
+(mostly because of their simplicity and limited usage)
-like `ghassets`, `calTopPanel`, `conck`, `setresol`
+like: `ghassets`, `calTopPanel`, `conck`, `setresol`, `oggify`

 ### Deploy